The Proposition (2005 film): Plot

-Jellon Lamb enters Arthur's camp and ties up Samuel and Charlie, both of whom are sleeping.
+Lamb enters Arthur's camp and ties up Samuel and Charlie, both of whom are sleeping.
 Lamb is shot in the stomach by the returning Two-Bob.
-Arthur begins to sadistically torture Lamb to death with his knife slowly while Lamb is still alive; in disgust Charlie points his revolver at Arthur, but instead shoots Lamb in the head, putting him out of his misery.
-In a confession to Charlie, Arthur acknowledges his disturbed nature and addiction to murder as a sickness, sensing his brother’s disapproval and asking for mercy and sympathy.
-Charlie finally informs Arthur that Mikey is in custody and is set to hang.
-Charlie decides to break out Mikey; Arthur, Samuel and Charlie ride into town dressed in the clothes taken from the officers Arthur and Two-Bob had killed, while Two-Bob poses as an Aboriginal man they have captured.
-Once at the jail, the men free Mikey, and Charlie and Two-Bob ride off with him, but the badly injured Mikey dies in Charlie's arms.
+Arthur stabs Lamb in the heart; Charlie points his revolver at Arthur, but instead shoots Lamb in the head, putting him out of his misery.
+He finally informs Arthur that Mikey is in custody and is set to hang.
+Charlie decides to break out Mikey; Arthur, Samuel and Charlie ride into town dressed in police uniforms, while Two-Bob poses as an Aboriginal man they have captured.
+Once at the jail, the men free Mikey, and Charlie and Two-Bob ride off with him, but the injured Mikey dies in Charlie's arms.
 Arthur and Samuel remain to behead the two officers in the jail.

 Stanley fears retribution and makes preparations, but he and Martha let their guard down to have a peaceful Christmas dinner.
-Once they begin, Arthur and Samuel shoot open the door and invade their home.
+Shortly after the Stanleys say grace, Arthur and Samuel shoot open the door and invade their home.
 Arthur pulls Stanley into another room and brutally beats him.
-Samuel drags Martha inside, and Arthur has Stanley watch as Samuel begins to rape Martha.
+Samuel drags Martha inside, and Arthur has Stanley watch as Samuel begins to rape her.
 Charlie walks in and informs Arthur of Mikey's death; Arthur ignores him and encourages Charlie to listen to Samuel's beautiful singing.
-Charlie shoots Samuel in the head, killing him, and then shoots Arthur once in the stomach and then again, fatally in the heart.
-Arthur staggers out of the house and Charlie follows to find him seated on the ground, dying.
-In a moment of forgiveness and gesture of brotherly love, Charlie sits next to Arthur to watch the sunset.
-Arthur asks Charlie what he will do next, and dies after his question is answered with stoic silence.
+Charlie shoots Samuel in the head, then shoots Arthur twice, disgusted by his conduct.
+Arthur staggers out of the house and Charlie follows to find him seated on the ground.
+Arthur asks Charlie what his next move is, and dies.